tom773/sim-engine-ravelin/README.md

 The ML model is trained on actual consumer spending patterns, so the simulated consumers behave somewhat realistically!

-## Current Limitations

-- The simulation loop in the CLI is still WIP (you'll see it tries to run continuously but needs some work)
-- No persistence yet - everything is in-memory
-- Limited behavior (consumers, firms, banks, etc... don't actually do anything)
-- The transaction processing is simplified for now

 ## Future Plans

 - Expand the types of decision for firms and consumers.